-Upon PFTd initialization, a configuration file containing a list of parameters to be monitored is consulted.
+- 1. The PFTd reads a configuration file containing a list of parameters/sensors to be monitored.
 In addition to a parameter name, the lower and upper thresholds for that particular parameter can also be specified.
-For example, for dual processor machines, the safe temperature range for two CPUs and the valid speed range for system fans is specified.
-Next, the PFTd initializes the OpenIPMI library and sets up a connection for the specified network destination (determined by the type of interface, e.g., as LAN, remote hostname and authentication parameters, such as userid and password).
-A connection to the BMC becomes available after successful authentication.
-A domain is created (using the domain API) so that various entities (fans, processors, etc.) are attached to it.
+For example, for dual processor machines, the safe temperature range for two CPUs and the valid speed range for system fans is specified. - 2.
+Next, the PFTd initializes the OpenIPMI library using the calls available through the OpenIPMI interface.
+It also gathers the details needed to sets up a connection for the specified network destination (determined by the type of interface, e.g., as LAN, remote host name and authentication parameters, such as user-id and password).
+A connection to the BMC becomes available after successful authentication. - 3.
+Using the above collected details, a domain is created (using the domain API) so that various entities (fans, processors, etc.) are attached to it.
 The sensors monitor these entities.
+It is during this call that a connection is tried to set up with the BMC. - 4.
 OpenIPMI, as we discussed earlier, provides an event-driven system interface, which is somewhat involved, as seen next.
-We need to register a handler for an event with the system.
+As in any event-driven system, we need to register a handler for an event with the system.
 Whenever the event occurs, that particular handler will be invoked.
-While creating a domain, a handler is registered, which will be invoked whenever a connection changes state.
-The connection change handler will be called once a connection is successfully established.
+While creating a domain in the previous step, a handler is registered, which will be invoked whenever a connection changes state.
+The connection change handler will be called once a connection is successfully established. - 5.
 Within the connection change handler, a handler is registered for an entity state change.
-This second handler will be invoked when new entities are added.
-(Upon program start, it discovers entities one by one and adds them to the system.)
+This second handler will be invoked when new entities are added. - 6.
 Inside the entity change handler, a third handler is registered that is triggered upon state changes of sensor readings.
 It is within the sensor change handler that PFTd discovers various sensors available from the BMC and records their internal sensor identification numbers for future reference.

-Next, the list of requested sensors is validated against the list of those available to report discrepancies.
-At this point, PFTd registers a final handler for reading actual values from sensors by specifying the identification numbers of the sensors indicated in the configuration system-specific (x86 Linux) and may be less powerful.
-Also, disk monitoring can be realized portably with SMART.
+7. Next, the list of requested sensors is validated against the list of those available to report discrepancies.
+At this point, PFTd registers a final handler for reading actual values from sensors by specifying the identification numbers of the sensors indicated in the configuration file.

-file.
 Once these values are available, this handler will be called and the PFTd obtains the readings on a periodic basis.